Just Eat: Under Just Eat Takeaway.com

 On 2 March 2022, in a response to its announcement of losses, Just Eat Takeaway revealed plans to exit Portugal, Romania and Norway from 1 April 2022.

 On 5 May 2022, Just Eat Takeaway announced that Just Eat in the United Kingdom would be partnering with Domino's Pizza.
 The two launched a trial in May where ten Domino's-owned stores in London would be placed on the platform.
 106 Domino's franchise partner stores in the UK were expected to be on the platform by the end of May.
 Just Eat would be the only food delivery app in the United Kingdom to offer Domino's.

 In July 2022, the company announced 390 redundancies in France, after its market capital fell following the COVID-19 pandemic.

 In March 2023, Just Eat Takeaway announced 1,700 delivery driver redundancies in the UK, with drivers to work as gig workers (freelancers) instead of being employed.

 In July 2024, Just Eat announced its intention to leave France.

 In August 2024, the Advertising Standards Authority upheld a complaint that Just Eat failed to use appropriate targeting to ensure an advertisement featuring products that were high in fat, sugar and salt was not directed at under 16s.

+In March 2026, The UK's Competition and Markets Authority announced they were looking into whether the business had inflated the star ratings of some restaurants and grocers.